Texas governor weighs parole board's advice on inmate's fate

-HUNTSVILLE, Texas — A condemned Texas inmate set for execution Thursday evening awaited word on whether Gov. Greg Abbott would accept the state parole board's rare clemency recommendation to spare the prisoner's life at the urging of his father.
+HOUSTON — The fate of a convicted Texas killer was in Gov. Greg Abbott's hands Wednesday after the state parole board recommended sparing the prisoner's life at the urging of his father, who survived the attack.

-Thomas "Bart" Whitaker, 38, is scheduled for lethal injection for masterminding the fatal shootings of his mother and brother at their suburban Houston home in 2003 in a plot to collect inheritance.
-Whitaker's father, Kent, also was shot in the same attack but survived and has led the effort to save his son from execution.
+Thomas "Bart" Whitaker is scheduled for lethal injection Thursday for arranging the fatal shootings of his mother and brother at their suburban Houston home in 2003.
+Whitaker's father, Kent, also was shot but survived and has led the effort to save his 38-year-old son from execution.

-The seven-member Texas Board of Pardons and Paroles, whose members are appointed by the governor, recommended unanimously Tuesday that Abbott commute Whitaker's death sentence.
+The seven-member Texas Board of Pardons and Paroles, whose members are appointed by the governor, made the unanimous recommendation Tuesday that Abbott commute Whitaker's death sentence.

-Abbott could accept the recommendation, reject it or do nothing.
-His office did not respond Wednesday to inquiries about the Whitaker case.
+Abbott's options appeared to be accepting the recommendation, rejecting it or doing nothing.
+His office was silent midday Wednesday about the Whitaker case.

-"The board only recommends," said Keith Hampton, one of Whitaker's attorneys.
-"The power resides purely in Gov. Abbott.
-He could do nothing, which would be pretty amazing.
-He could literally do nothing.
-Then (Whitaker) gets executed."

-State law language doesn't specify the governor "must" act, another of Whitaker's lawyers, James Rytting, said.
+"I think the most important thing is both I and my staff have the opportunity to evaluate all the facts, all the circumstances, all the law, and base our decision on all of that information," Abbott, who is running for re-election, said late Tuesday at a campaign appearance in Houston.

+Keith Hampton, one of Whitaker's attorneys, said if Abbott did nothing, Whitaker "gets executed."
+Another of Whitaker lawyer's, James Rytting, said while state law language doesn't specify the governor "must" act, no decision would "look bad" and possibly spur a due process violation legal challenge.

 It's only the fourth time since the state resumed executions in 1982 that the parole board has recommended clemency within days of an inmate's scheduled execution.
 In the previous cases, then-Gov. Rick Perry accepted the board's decision in one case and rejected the other two, who subsequently were put to death in the nation's most active capital punishment state.

-The U.S. Supreme Court, which last year refused to review appeals in Whitaker's case, also could weigh in at the last minute.
-Whitaker and another Texas death row inmate are plaintiffs in an appeal pending before the high court questioning whether Texas' use of a compounded version of the powerful sedative pentobarbital for executions would cause unconstitutional pain.
-The case had been scheduled for the justices' conference on Friday, the day after Whitaker could be executed.

-State attorneys were opposing the request to block the execution, saying claims about the drug's ineffectiveness had been repeatedly rejected in the courts.
+"I guess the 12 jurors' opinion means nothing to the parole board," Fred Felcman, one of the trial prosecutors, said.
+He said if Abbott signed off on the clemency request, "then it's a total injustice, absolute injustice on this."

-Kent and Patricia Whitaker and their two boys had returned home the night of Dec.
-10, 2003, following a restaurant dinner to celebrate Bart Whitaker's college graduation when they were confronted by a gunman wearing dark clothes and a ski mask.
-Patricia Whitaker and her 19-year-old son, Kevin, were fatally shot.
-Kent Whitaker and Bart were wounded.
+Kent and Patricia Whitaker and their two boys had returned to their home following a restaurant dinner to celebrate Bart Whitaker's college graduation when they were confronted by a gunman wearing dark clothes and a ski mask.
+All four were shot.
+Patricia Whitaker and her 19-year-old son, Kevin, were killed.

-Nearly two years later, Bart Whitaker was arrested in Mexico after investigators determined he arranged the plot in hopes of collecting a family estate he believed was worth more than $1 million.
+Nearly two years later, Bart Whitaker was arrested in Mexico after investigators determined he masterminded the murder plot against his family in hopes of collecting the family estate of more than $1 million.

 "I'm 100 percent guilty," Whitaker testified at his trial in 2007.
 "I put the plan in motion."